Michigan Avenue (Chicago): 20th century

-Route
+Route description

 North Michigan Avenue and the Magnificent Mile

 Michigan Avenue originally ended at the Chicago River, and what is now Michigan Avenue north of the river was originally named Pine Street, after scattered pine trees originally found in its vicinity.
-As early as 1891 plans were proposed to extend Michigan Avenue north across the river.
+As early as 1891, plans were proposed to extend Michigan Avenue north across the river.
 An early plan called for a tunnel to link Michigan Avenue south of the river with Pine Street, and in 1903 an editorial in the Chicago Tribune newspaper proposed a new Bascule bridge across the river at Michigan Avenue.

 This plan was further elaborated upon in Daniel Burnham's 1909 Plan of Chicago, and in 1911 a plan was selected that included the widening of Michigan Avenue from Randolph Street to the river, replacing the Rush Street bridge with a new bridge at Michigan Avenue and the construction of a double-decked boulevard along Pine Street as far as Ohio Street.
 When the Michigan Avenue Bridge was completed, Pine Street was renamed Michigan Avenue.
 At its north end it merges into Lake Shore Drive near the Drake Hotel.

 Today, the area north of the Chicago River is referred to as the "Magnificent Mile", or sometimes simply the Mag Mile.
 It contains a mixture of upscale department stores, restaurants, high-end retailers, office buildings and hotels, and caters primarily to tourists and the affluent.
-The area also has a high concentration of the city's advertising agencies and major media firms, including the Chicago Tribune.
+The area also has a high concentration of the city's advertising agencies.

-It is the home of Chicago's famous Water Tower landmark, Water Tower Park with its historic clock, as well as the eight-level Water Tower Place shopping center which grew up next door to, and overshadowed, the comparatively diminutive landmark.
-North of the shopping center can be found the famous John Hancock Center, the art deco Palmolive Building (also known as the Playboy Building) and the lavish Drake Hotel.
+It is the home of Chicago's famous Water Tower landmark, Jane Byrne Park around the Water Tower with its historic clock, as well as the eight-level Water Tower Place shopping center which grew up next door to, and overshadowed, the comparatively diminutive landmark.
+North of the shopping center can be found the famous John Hancock Center, the Art Deco Palmolive Building (also known as the Playboy Building) and the lavish Drake Hotel.
 The entire mile is noted for its spectacular Christmas displays.
 At the northern edge of this district can be found the One Magnificent Mile building; Chicago Landmark East Lake Shore Drive District, an extremely expensive and exclusive one-block area of real estate running east from North Michigan Avenue and facing directly onto Lake Michigan; and the on-ramp to northbound Lake Shore Drive.